Sakinah Junid

 Puan Sri Datin Seri Panglima Sakinah Junid (10 October 1922 – 7 September 2004) was the long-serving Dewan Muslimat's Chief of Pan-Malaysian Islamic Party (PAS) for twenty years ranging from 1963-1983.
-She is the wife of Asri Muda, PAS leader.
+She is married to PAS leader Asri Muda.

 Education

 She studied at Perguruan Diniyyah Puteri Padang Panjang, West Sumatra, Indonesia as schools that formed the mindset and personality of leaders through the process of "propagation and overreach - dakwah and tarbiah" that eventually made her a leader.

 Woman activism

 Sakinah Junid was actively involved in Angkatan Wanita Sedar (AWAS) (Conscious Women's Front), the first nationalist women's organisation in Malaysia.
 It was established in late 1945 as women's wing of the Malay Nationalist Party (Partai Kebangsaan Melayu Malaya, PKMM).
 The organisation was also led by Shamsiah Fakeh.
 At its peak, AWAS had a membership of 2000 women.
 The group organised, held discussions and hosted Indonesian women visitors.
 AWAS members, led by Sakinah Junid, participated in a six-mile protest march against the British prohibition disallowing the use of motorised vehicles in processions.